Forensic Medical Evaluation of Pregnant Cases: An Analysis of Trauma and Outcomes

 Objective: Trauma during pregnancy poses significant risks to both the mother and the fetus.
 This study aims to retrospectively evaluate the forensic and medical aspects of cases involving pregnant individuals examined by forensic medicine.

-Methods: A retrospective analysis was conducted on 6082 forensic cases at … University ….
-Hospital from January 1, 2019, to December 31, 2023.
+Methods: A retrospective analysis was conducted on 6,082 forensic cases admitted to the Department of Forensic Medicine at Ordu University Training and Research Hospital between January 1, 2019, and December 31, 2023.
 Twenty-five cases identified as pregnant during the incident were included.
 Evaluations were based on age, incident origin, forensic examination, emergency and obstetric assessments, interval between evaluations, gestational age, and miscarriage status.

 Conclusion: The study reveals that most pregnancy-related trauma cases are due to assault, with a significant portion linked to partner violence.
 Timely and accurate forensic reporting is vital in domestic violence cases for ensuring accountability.